Spring in a Small Town: Themes

 This film represents the physical and psychological trauma for people and country after the war between China and Japan.
 Even though the Japanese forces surrendered, China was largely in ruins, having a large effect on its people in the post-war period.
-The city wall in the film is an important motif, as its dilapidated state reflects not only the physical destruction of the war, but also the general post-war depression of the people; the latter is personified by the male protagonist, Dai Liyan, who suffers from a psychosomatic illness as he struggles to cope with the destruction and decline of his estate following the War.
+The city wall in the film is an important motif, as its dilapidated state reflects not only the physical destruction of the war, but also the general post-war depression of the people; the latter is personified by the male protagonist, Dai Liyan, who suffers from a psychosomatic illness as he struggles to cope with the destruction and decline of his estate following the war.
 The recurring scene of the broken city wall shown in the film reminds the audience about the destruction caused by the war.
+This environment enhances the mood of a solitary obscure town and broken homes, complemented by low music and slow rhythm.
+There are no other characters in addition to the five characters, which creates a "tragic and lonely" atmosphere in the film.

-This film also explores Confucian values through the romantic struggles between the characters Yuwen and Zhichen.
+Spring in a Small Town also explores Confucian values through the romantic struggles between the characters Yuwen and Zhichen.
 According to Susan Daruvala, the film acknowledges instincts and emotions as integral parts of a love relationship, yet they must be directed by wisdom or intelligence.
 Despite the tempting passion in the relationship between Yuwen and Zhichen, it, ultimately, does not materialize, hence highlighting its unfeasibility within the framework of Confucian values: wisdom, intelligence, and loyalty.
 In addition, the ideology fa hu qing, zhi hu li (發乎情止乎禮) appears in the film; it means "you may talk about love, but don't cross beyond the limits of etiquette."
 Inoue and Choe state that this phrase plays a key part to "[rationalizing] the impasse of the situation" between Yuwen, Zhichen and Liyan, and summarizes the relationship between males and females in China during that time.

 The film could be regarded as a feminist film, considering Yuwen's voice-over narration is "unapologetic and frank in her description of her relationship with her husband."
-Her blatant lack of guilt not only deviates from traditional norms at the time, but the film, which appears to favor her subjectivity, is also inconsistent with other films produced at the time.
+Her blatant lack of guilt not only deviates from traditional norms, but the film, which appears to favor her subjectivity, is also inconsistent with other films produced at the time.